mmbman/Katagiri/1980-07-11-Karma-As-Energy-Emptiness.md

 For instance, emotions come up, [like] anger comes up.
 Sometimes in zazen you really get emotions coming up.
 But when emotions [like] anger continue to go on, at that time you’re really involved in anger,  fighting with each other.
 That is really the cause by which you can carry the anger and any kind of emotion constantly.
 But if you want to *stop it*, well, why don’t you let it be alone?

 How can you let it be alone?
 That’s pretty hard.
 That’s why, sit down.
 If you sit down, just taking care of your breath, and just sit down with your wholeheartedness, any emotions and anger very naturally fade away, gradually or sometimes all of a sudden.
 But it doesn’t go away completely.
 It’s there, but still it is fading away, disappearing.
 Maybe next moment, when the time is right, conditions arranged, it comes up again.
 But it’s okay, it’s alright.
 All you have to do is be one with you.
 Then, any kind of thing is gradually fading away.
 This is the best way to “get out.”
-That’s why Dogen Zenji said [to just do zazen quietly].
+That’s why Dōgen Zenji said [to just do zazen quietly].
 You can see what emotion is.
 It’s very difficult to know by some other way.

 For instance, if you do zazen and see the emotions, people say you should know those emotions.
 In other words, you should understand what kind of emotions [they are]. *[He laughs a little.]* That is really researching and thinking of emotions in zazen.
 But it’s a cause of confusion, because emotions come up in *many* ways.
 [Emotion is] not one single thing.
 Even though you say “anger,” anger has many faces.
 Don’t you think so?
 Sometimes anger is strong, sometimes, well, anger smiles.
 Sometimes anger is just dumb, [...] sometimes nothing to say.
 Many kinds of faces.

 So if you start to research in order to awaken to the anger [coming up] in zazen, it’s really a cause of confusion.
 If you really want to know what the anger is, what the emotion is, all you have to do is just sit down, with your best effort.
 That is the best way.
 Very naturally, it’s fading away – or all of a sudden you know, “Ah, this is anger.”
 You can see anger objectively, creating a little space with with calm mind.
 That space is really good; you can take a deep breath right in the middle of anger.
 If you don’t have any space, the anger drives you to be crazy.

-That’s why Dogen Zenji says, “When egoistic views arise, just do zazen quietly, observing them.” *Observing* means just sitting is immediately observing.
+That’s why Dōgen Zenji says, “When egoistic views arise, just do zazen quietly, observing them.” *Observing* means just sitting is immediately observing.
 Observation and zazen are not two; just sitting is simultaneously observation.
 So observation is not to see something objectively.
 It is still observation to see something or to think something in a dualistic way, but observation in zazen is that zazen itself is observation, just sitting down is observation.

 #### 44:20